BV7 House Rehabilitation | Calheta

 The interior was entirely designed by our team.
 Each plane, each joint, each thickness is the result of careful construction of proportion and use.
 We opted for a rigorous and functional design, where materiality was evident but never decorative.
 The wooden surfaces have been treated to withstand intense use and proximity to the sea, but retain the natural reading of grain and imperfection.

 The lime walls interact with the humidity in the air and help regulate the interior environment.
-The light that enters through the front openings passes through these materials and reinforces their presence – more by absorption than by reflection.
+The light that enters through the front openings travels through these materials and reinforces their presence – more by absorption than by reflection.
 The stone on the ground floor serves as a thermal and physical base, welcoming footsteps, sand from the beach and everyday gestures.

 We worked with materials that not only belong to the place – but that accept ageing as part of their identity.
 The house was not designed to maintain an unchanging state, but to mature with time, use and climate.